Delaware Registered Agent Service

 How does Delaware know who my registered agent is?

 When you form an LLC or corporation in Delaware, you will file official paperwork (certificate of incorporation for corporations, certificate of formation for an LLC) with the DE Division of Corporations.
-These certificates specifically ask for the name and address of your Delaware registered agent.
+These certificates specifically ask for the name and address of your registered agent office in Delaware.

 Delaware’s certificate of incorporation asks that I list the registered office.
 What is that?